spookylukey/django-htmx-patterns/modals.rst

    </button>

-It loads the new HTML at the end of the body.
-We need to ensure that this content doesn’t get displayed, but in this example we are going to lean heavily on ``<dialog>`` (see `MDN docs for dialog
+It loads the new HTML (for the dialog) at the end of the body.
+We need to ensure that this content gets displayed at the right point, but in this example we are going to lean heavily on ``<dialog>`` (see `MDN docs for dialog
 <https://developer.mozilla.org/en-US/docs/Web/HTML/Element/dialog>`_), which
 thankfully has the desired behaviour of being invisible by default, and also `has reached the level of support where it is probably your best option
 <https://www.scottohara.me/blog/2023/01/26/use-the-dialog-element.html>`_.

-Our dialog view code is going to be based on the standard “create form” flow you’ll recognise, with a few changes, which I’ll show a bit later.
+Our view code for returning the dialog is going to be based on the standard “create form” flow you’ll recognise, with a few changes, which I’ll show a bit later.

 The template needs a ``<dialog>``, and also a ``<form>`` that will post back to the same view via htmx, replacing the whole contents, using our normal `inline